aherbert/gdsc-smlm/docs/analysis_plugins.rst

     Each cross hair represents an activation.
 Colours represent the channel: red (1); green (2); and blue (3).
 Subtraction correction was performed by removing all activations with a correct assignment probability of below 50%.

-.. index:: fourier image resolution
+.. index:: !
+Fourier Image Resolution

 Fourier Image Resolution
 ------------------------